dclong/blog/misc/content/2019-02-10-unit-testing-debugging-python.markdown

 1. `unitest` is the official unit testing tool in Python and thus has better support and integration with other tools generally speaking.
     However,
-    `pytest` is more concise than unittest and makes unit testing more efficiency.
+    `pytest` is more concise than `unittest` and makes unit testing more efficiency.
+    `pytest` is also widely adopted.

 ## Doctest